Costa Rica

 Foreign-source income is not taxable in Costa Rica.

-As an exception, passive incomes from foreign sources are subject to taxation, when they are generated from assets located or rights used economically outside the national territory, in cases of entities belonging to a multinational group which obtains them, also it must be considered as a non-qualified entity in accordance with the provisions of article 1 of this Income Tax Law.
+As an exception, passive incomes from foreign sources are subject to taxation, when they are generated from assets located or rights used economically outside the national territory, in cases of entities belonging to a multinational group that obtains them, also it must be considered as a non-qualified entity in accordance with the provisions of Article 1 of this Income Tax Law.
 In those cases, this exception is applicable for the following:

-f) other personal capital income.
+- Other personal capital income.